rmn30/snmalloc/docs/PORTING.md

 and before a write by it will change the state to `using`.
-If memory is not required any more, then `snmalloc` will change the state to `not using`, and will ensure that it notifies the `Pal` again before it every accesses that memory again.
+If memory is not required any more, then `snmalloc` will change the state to `not using`, and will ensure that it notifies the `Pal` again before it ever accesses that memory again.
 The `not using` state allows the `Pal` to recycle the memory for other purposes.
-If `PalEnforceAccess` is set to true, then accessing that has not been notified correctly should trigger an exception/segfault.
+If `PalEnforceAccess` is set to true, then accessing memory that has not been correctly notified should trigger an exception/segfault.

 The state for a particular region of memory is set with
 ```c++